Music of Nevada: Hard rock

 Post-hardcore group Escape the Fate have charted on the Billboard 200 three times.
 Two singles have charted on the Hot Rock Songs chart.

 Post-hardcore group Falling in Reverse have charted on the Billboard 200 three times.

 Adelitas Way have twice charted on the Billboard 200.
 Four singles have charted on the Hot Rock Songs chart.

 Otherwise have charted on the Billboard 200 twice, and blend hard rock and alternative rock.
 They charted on the Hot Rock Songs chart with "Soldiers".

 Slaughter have charted on the Billboard 200 three times, but more recent albums courtesy of an independent label have failed to chart.

 Heavy metal group Hemlock have never charted on the Billboard 200.

 In 2011, Five Finger Death Punch relocated to Las Vegas.
-They have had 3 #2 albums on the Billboard 200, like in 2013.
+They have had three No. 2 albums on the Billboard 200, most recently in 2015.

 Indie

 As a result of the downtown Las Vegas restoration that began in 2006, mainly that of the Fremont East district, which spurred the opening of several new bars and clubs, a new music scene began sprouting up in Las Vegas.
 With the support of local press, independent musical artists such as the bands Black Camaro, The Big Friendly Corporation, Halloween Town, and A Crowd of Small Adventures grew large fan bases quickly in Las Vegas.

 The Las Vegas indie music community would soon form its own music festival to parallel that of the SXSW festival in Austin, Texas.
 Founded by Thirry Harlin, James Woodbridge, and Jason Aragon, the music festival, known as Neon Reverb, which consisted of both national and local indie acts, experimented with genres such as Hip-Hop and punk rock as well as other culture related segments such as film and visual art that complement the music portion of the festival.
-The festival has grown to include a radio segment of the same name, founded by Donald Hickey and The Killers bassist, Mark Stoermer that broadcasts from 91.5 KUNV in Las Vegas.
+The festival has grown to include a radio segment of the same name, founded by Donald Hickey and the Killers bassist, Mark Stoermer that broadcasts from 91.5 KUNV in Las Vegas.

 As a result of the continuing revitalization of downtown Las Vegas, a second wave of indie acts have grown prominent in the local music scene.
 In December 2011, songwriter Zach Ryan premiered his new band Zach Ryan and the Rouge, which has since been renamed Zach Ryan and the Renegades.
 Other second wave Las Vegas Indie acts include Restless Suns, and Alaska, who both arrived in 2012.
 In October 2012, Las Vegas based band Bear With Me finished tracking an EP at Chrome Werewolf, a Las Vegas studio opened in 2011 by Black Camaro's Brian Garth.
 The EP marks Bear With Me's second release and features the song I Am a Fiesta.